 After you've chosen your flower, cut the stem to about 1 inch.
 Insert a 4-inch piece of floral wire in the stem just below the bud.

 Bend the wire so you have two wire ends on either side of the stem, about 2 inches long.
-This wire will reinforce the stem and prevent it from snapping.
+This wire will reinforce the stem.

 Starting at the top, wrap the wire and stem with floral tape, spinning the flower to move the tape down the stem.
 Floral tape attaches to itself, but it is initially not sticky.
 You have to stretch the tape as you wrap the stem to activate the adhesive.
 If the tape breaks when you stretch it (and it will), don't worry.
 Just continue where you left off.

-Place the boutonniere flat on a surface so you can see how the flowers will lay on a lapel.
-Sometimes in wrapping the elements, things get moved around.
+As you add foliage, place the boutonniere flat on a surface so you can see how the flowers will lay on a lapel.
+Sometimes in wrapping the filler, things get moved around.
 If you need to adjust anything, loosen the tape and rearrange the elements.
 When you apply a new layer of tape, everything looks as good as new.

 Wrap coordinating ribbon around the stem and secure it with hot glue.
 Make a couple of loops to form a bow and hot glue that to the back of the boutonniere.
 You do not need to cover the entire stem with ribbon; just an inch at the base is enough of an accent.